Homemade Halloween Candy Bars? Yes, Please!

 Directions

-1. Heat white chocolate in a medium mixing bowl over a double boiler until just melted.
+1. Heat white chocolate in a medium mixing bowl over double boiler until just melted.

 2. Using a rubber spatula, stir in ground cinnamon and crushed cereal.

-3. Pour mixture on parchment paper, cover with parchment paper and roll to a thickness of 1/4-inch and about 5x6 inches in size.
-Transfer to a sheet pan and let it firm up for about 5–10 minutes.
+3. Pour mixture on parchment paper, cover with parchment paper and roll to a thickness of ¼-inch and about 5x6 inches in size.
+Transfer to a sheet pan and allow to firm up 5-10 minutes.

 4. Using a serrated knife, carefully cut into six 1-inch strips.
-Set aside for later.
+Set aside.

 5. In a medium mixing bowl, combine peanut butter, confectioners’ sugar and salt with a rubber spatula.
 The mixture will be firm.

-6. Place peanut butter mixture into piping bag fitted with a medium plain tip (about #4 or #5).
+6. Place peanut butter mixture into piping bag fitted with medium plain tip (#4 or #5).
 Pipe two logs on each crispy chocolate strip, leaving some space in the middle.

-7. Using a second piping bag fitted with a small plain tip (#3), pipe apple jelly into the middle of the peanut mixture.
+7. Using a second piping bag fitted with a small plain tip (#3), pipe apple jelly into middle of peanut butter mixture.

-8. Temper the milk chocolate and put into a piping bag, cut a small opening and pipe over one bar at a time.
+8. Temper milk chocolate, place in piping bag, and pipe onto one bar at a time.

 9. Top bars with Halloween sprinkles before milk chocolate hardens.